Jackie Ryan

 Jackie (John) Ryan (11 August 1904 – 17 February 1954) was an Irish Gaelic footballer who primarily played as a Half Forward as well as in the Full Forward line for the Kerry senior team between 1924 and 1934.
-Ryan won six All-Ireland Senior Football medals with Kerry over his ten-year career, and received favorable reviews.
+Ryan won six All-Ireland Senior Football medals with Kerry over his ten-year career and received favourable reviews.

 Ryan was born in Ardfert, before moving to Pembroke Street and later to Dawson's Terrace, Rock Street, Tralee.
 He died in Tralee in 1954.
 Ryan married Agnes Mary (Aggie) Sheehy in Tralee on 25 September 1928.
 They had one child who died in infancy.